ConservAmerica: Issue advocacy

 ConservAmerica advocates for conservation and environmental protection on a wide variety of environment and energy-related issues.
 The organization favors retention of environmental laws that were adopted with bipartisan support, such as the Wilderness Act, Clean Air Act, Clean Water Act, Endangered Species Act, the National Environmental Policy Act (NEPA) and the Wild & Scenic Rivers Act.

 Since 2018, ConservAmerica has focused on advocating for market-oriented approaches to addressing energy and climate issues.
 ConservAmerica advocates for reduced U.S. dependence on oil and other fossil fuels through more energy efficiency, and more use of renewable and nuclear energy.
 ConservAmerica's environmental policy positions are covered in the organization's website under the Issues tab and detailed in a variety of ConservAmerica policy papers.

-Political activity

-ConservAmerica endorses Republican candidates that the organization believes generally share its positions on environmental issues.
-As REP, the organization made endorsements in 2006, 2008, and 2010.

-In 2000 and in 2008, REP endorsed Senator John McCain for president.
-REP advised the McCain campaign on climate change mitigation.
-REP did not endorse George W. Bush in 2000 or 2004, and publicly opposed the 2001 nomination of Gale Norton as Secretary of the Interior.

-REP has an affiliated political action committee called REP PAC and an independent 527 group called the REP Conservation Fund.
-Both work to elect or defend Republicans who have what REP calls strong environmental credentials.